Isko Moreno: LGBT+ rights

-In October 2020, Moreno signed Ordinance 8695 protecting members of the LGBT community from all forms of discrimination and abuse, including the denial of employment and other opportunities on the basis of the person's sexual orientation, gender identity, and expression.
+In October 2020, Moreno signed Ordinance No. 8695 protecting members of the LGBT community from all forms of discrimination and abuse, including the denial of employment and other opportunities on the basis of the person's sexual orientation, gender identity, and expression.
 As part of its campaign against discrimination, the Manila city government mandated all establishments to have gender-neutral toilets by 2023, and they would be a requirement for the approval and renewal of business permits.

-In an interview, Moreno said he is not in favor of same-sex marriage, adding; "it is our law and in a civilized world, we are guided by the law".
-Moreno supports same-sex civil unions.
+In an interview, Moreno said he is not in favor of same-sex marriage, adding: "it is our law and in a civilized world, we are guided by the law".
+However, Moreno supports same-sex civil unions.

 Women's rights

-In November 2020, Moreno signed into law Ordinance 8681 known as the "Gender and Development Code of the City of Manila" or the "GAD Code" which increases maternity leave for breastfeeding women working in the private sector, increased paternity leave for new fathers, and increased women's reproductive health benefits.
+In November 2020, Moreno signed into law Ordinance No. 8681 known as the "Gender and Development Code of the City of Manila" or the "GAD Code" which increases maternity leave for breastfeeding women working in the private sector, increased paternity leave for new fathers, and increased women's reproductive health benefits.
 The ordinance also protects women and those of other genders against sexual abuse, violence, trafficking, gender discrimination, pedophilia, commercial exploitation, and sexual harassment.
 The policy also provides support for victims of violence such as immediate investigations, free medical services and counseling, and the creation of support groups and community-based psychological programs.
 The ordinance also said one third of jobs in the city development council for gender and development, and in the barangay, should be reserved for women "in recognition of their considerable leadership and involvement".

 Moreno has praised the country's female medical and health workers, as well as women front-line workers in other fields, acknowledging their roles as "critical and crucial as much as their male counterparts" in the country's response against COVID-19.
 He also lauded the mothers who leave their families to fulfill their duties as front-line staff.
 Moreno also recognized the efforts of his vice mayor Honey Lacuna, Manila's first-ever elected female vice mayor, calling her an "effective leader who has taken solid steps in gender equality and women empowerment", and described her as like an older sister to him.
 He gave Lacuna executive functions on a par with his mayoral duties.
 During Moreno's term as mayor, women comprised almost half of City Hall's employees.